jackrobertscott/graphql-api-demo-180906/README.md

-# Snippets API
+# GraphQL API Demo

-> An implementation of GraphQL.
+> An implementation of GraphQL as a server.